- vinorelbine tartrate

 - Vinorelbine must only be administered by the intravenous route.
 The use of intrathecal route is contra-indicated.
 Administration should always be followed by a sodium chloride 9 mg/ml (0.9 %) infusion to flush the vein.

 - Vinorelbine must be administered intravenously with great precision: It is very important to make sure that the cannula has been accurately placed into the vein before starting to infuse vinorelbine.
 If vinorelbine extravasates during intravenous administration, this can cause considerable local irritation.
 In this case, the infusion must be stopped immediately, the vein flushed through with sodium chloride 9 mg/ml (0.9 %) solution and the rest of the dose should be administered in another vein.
-In the event of extravasation glucosteroids can be given intravenously in order to reduce the risk of phlebitis.
+Additionally, published data support the use of treatment with hyaluronidase and dry heat in the event of extravasation.
+Consultation of a plastic surgeon at early stages of necrosis or compartment-syndrome, persistent or progressive pain or failure of conservative treatment is recommended.

 - Treatment should be undertaken with close haematological monitoring (determination of haemoglobin level and number of leukocytes, granulocytes and thrombocytes before each new injection).
 The dose-limiting adverse reaction is mainly neutropenia.
 This effect is non-cumulative, having its nadir between 7 and 14 days after the administration and is rapidly reversible within 5 to 7 days.
 If the neutrophil count is <1,500/mm3 and/or thrombocyte count is below 100,000/mm3, treatment should be delayed until recovery and the patient should be observed.
 Administration of the medicinal product is expected to be delayed by 1 week in about 35 % of treatment courses.